 NOTE: You are encouraged to contact an academic adviser at 763-433-1230 for course planning assistance and information about transfer credit evaluation.

-Select a minimum of three credits from the following: HPER 1109* Public Health 3 HPER 1115 Stress Management 3
+Select a minimum of three credits from the following: HPER 1109* Introduction to Public Health 3 HPER 1115 Stress Management 3

 Complete at least 30 credits in the courses from the Minnesota Transfer Curriculum (MnTC), including all courses listed.
 You must complete at least one course in six of the ten goal areas.
 One course may satisfy more than one goal area, but the course credits may be counted only once.

 1. Communication ENGL 1120* OR ENGL 1121* 4 CMST 1110 OR CMST 2215 OR CMST 2220 3 2.
 Critical Thinking SOC 1111 3 3.
 Natural Science BIOL 1106 4 CHEM 1020* 4 4.
 Mathematical/Logical Reasoning MATH 1200* 3 5.
 History/Social/Behavioral Sciences PSYC 1110 4 Choose 2 courses from the following goal areas 5 6.
 Humanities/Fine Art 7.
 Human Diversity 8.
 Global Perspective 9.
 Ethical/Civic Responsibility 10.
 People and the Environment

 The sequence that follows is suggested for full-time students.
 Part-time students will need more time to complete this program.